ironhack-labs/lab-html-exercise/readme.md

 In this exercise, the goal is to apply as many as possible of the concepts you've just learned:

 - when and how to use different HTML tags,
-- how to structure HTML page and add the content to it using *block and inline elements*, and
+- how to structure HTML page and add the content to it using *block and inline elements*,
+- how to use flexbox to position elements on the page and
-- how to style it.
+- how to style the page.

 ## Getting started